Q: Who can volunteer with the project?

-A: To visit Thailand you need a valid passport and when you stay more than 30 days a visa is usually required.
+A: To visit Thailand you need a valid passport and when you stay more than 30 days a tourist visa is usually required.
 Please check the Thai embassy in your home country what is required and how you can obtain the necessary documents.

 Q: What kind of accommodation volunteers have?